carolus4/carolus4.github.io/_posts/2025-06-25-Positioning.md

 - When you’re seeing an ad for a product you use, reflect on it.
 Was the messaging on point?
 Especially if you are the target audience, when do you feel the aha moment?
 - Sell me this pen: https://www.youtube.com/watch?v=iawLbvCyGKw (match the pen to what the user needs)
 - Lenny’s podcast with April on product positioning https://www.lennysnewsletter.com/p/april-dunford-on-product-positioning

+---

+Post Image upscaled with ChatGPT, based on: _More cookie, more happy.
+Walmart display_.
+Theresa Robison on[Pinterest](https://uk.pinterest.com/pin/107804984815231646/)